BROADWAY TRAVEL TRADING AS INSPIRED LUXURY ESCAPES Terms and Conditions

 (ii) the level of taxes or fees chargeable for services applicable to the holiday imposed by third parties not directly involved in the performance of the holiday, including tourist taxes, landing taxes or embarkation or disembarkation fees at ports and airports; and

-(iii) the exchange rates relevant to the package.
 Such variations could include but are not limited to airline cost changes which are part of our contracts with airlines (and their agents), cruise ship operators and any other transport providers.

-We will absorb, and you will not be charged for any increase equivalent to 2% of the price of your travel arrangements, which excludes insurance premiums and any amendment charges and/or additional services or travel arrangements.
-You will be charged for the amount over and above that.
-However, if this means that you have to pay an increase of more than 8% of the price of your confirmed holiday (excluding any insurance premiums, amendment charges and/or additional services or travel arrangements), you will have the option of accepting a change to another holiday if we are able to offer one (if this is of equivalent or higher quality you will not have to pay more but if it is of lower quality you will be refunded the difference in price), or cancelling and receiving a full refund of all monies paid to us, except for any insurance premiums and any amendment charges and/or additional services or travel arrangements.
+However, if this means that you have to pay an increase of more than 8% of the price of your confirmed holiday (excluding any insurance premiums, amendment charges and/or additional services or travel arrangements), you will have the option of accepting a change to another holiday if we are able to offer one (if this is of lower quality you will be refunded the difference in price), or cancelling and receiving a full refund of all monies paid to us, except for any insurance premiums and any amendment charges and/or additional services or travel arrangements.
 Should you decide to cancel for this reason, you must exercise your right to do so within 7 days from the issue date printed on your final invoice.
 We will consider an appropriate refund of insurance premiums paid if you can show that you are unable to transfer or reuse your policy.

 Should the price of your holiday go down due to the changes mentioned above, then any refund due will be paid to you less an administrative fee of £25 per person.
 However, please note that travel arrangements are not always purchased in local currency and some apparent changes have no impact on the price of your travel due to contractual and other protection in place.
 There will be no change made to the price of your confirmed holiday within 20 days of your departure nor will refunds be paid during this period.

-37. Cutting your holiday short
+19. Cutting your holiday short

 If you are forced to return home early, we cannot refund the cost of any travel arrangements you have not used.
 If you cut short your holiday and return home early in circumstances where you have no reasonable cause for complaint about the standard of accommodation and services provided, we will not offer you any refund for that part of your holiday not completed or be liable for any associated costs you may incur.
 Depending on the circumstances, your travel insurance may offer cover for curtailment and we suggest that any claim is made directly with them.

-38. If You Change Your Booking & Transfers of Bookings
+20. If You Change Your Booking & Transfers of Bookings

 If you wish to change any part of your booking after our confirmation invoice has been issued, you must inform us in writing as soon as possible.
 This should be done by the first named person on the booking.
 Whilst we will do our best to assist, we cannot guarantee that we will be able to meet your requested change.
-Where we can meet a request, all changes will be subject to payment as set out in the below table
+Where we can meet a request, all changes will be subject to payment of an administration fee of £25 per person per change, as well as any as any costs and charges incurred by us and/or incurred or imposed by any of our suppliers in making this change.
+You should be aware the supplier costs could increase the closer to the departure date that changes are made, and you should contact us as soon as possible.
+Where we are unable to assist you and you do not wish to proceed with the original booking, we will treat this as a cancellation by you.
+A cancellation fee may be payable in accordance with clause 21.

 Transfer of Booking: